Resources to Keep Your Finances, Employees and Physical Property Safe

 - Emphasize proper handwashing with posters and reminders that meet employees’ literacy levels.

-- Stock up on sanitizer, soap and water.
+- Stock up on masks, sanitizer, soap and water.

 - Discourage employees from sharing equipment and tools.

-If it’s not feasible to close the business for a deep clean, the next best thing is to clean and disinfect objects and surfaces the infected person used.
+If a deep clean is not feasible, the next best thing is to clean and disinfect objects and surfaces the infected person used.
 Andrew Rosen with New Jersey cleaning contractor Commercial Cleaning Corp., explains, “You want to know where that person was in that office and then go in and clean top to bottom, disinfecting all the high-touch areas.
 If an area is grimy, clean it first with soap and water.
 Make sure there's no dust, nothing on the surface, before you take a wipe and disinfect.
 Make sure the disinfectant stays on for the kill time.
 You know those Clorox or Lysol wipes?
 Most of them have a four-minute kill claim.
 That means the surface needs to stay wet for four minutes.”
 6

 2. Let sick employees stay home.
 Urge employees to stay home when they have a fever of at least 100 degrees Fahrenheit (38 degrees Celsius).
 They shouldn’t return until the fever has been gone for at least 24 hours.
 Similarly, employees should stay home if they feel too warm, are flushed or sweaty, or have chills.